-In accordance with Government Code Section 53601.5, investments shall either be purchased (1) directly from the issuer, (2) from an institution licensed by the State of California as a Broker-Dealer, as defined in Corporations Code Section 25004, provided that the institution is a primary or regional dealer qualified under federal Securities and Exchange Commission Rule 15C3-1 (Uniform Net Capitol Rule), (3) from a member of a federally regulated securities exchange, (4) from a national or state-chartered bank, from a savings association or federal association, as defined by Financial Code Section 5102, or (5) from a brokerage firm designated as a primary government dealer by the Federal Reserve bank.
-In addition, investments shall only be purchased from entities or deposits made in qualified public depositories, as established by State law, with full knowledge of applicable California law and at least five years' experience providing similar services to California municipalities.
+In accordance with Government Code Section 53601.5, investments shall either be purchased (1) directly from the issuer, (2) from an institution licensed by the State of California as a Broker-Dealer, as defined in Corporations Code Section 25004, (3) from a member of a federally regulated securities exchange, (4) from a national or state-chartered bank, from a savings association or federal association, as defined by Financial Code Section 5102, or (5) from a brokerage firm designated as a primary government dealer by the Federal Reserve Bank.
+In addition, investments shall only be purchased from entities or deposits made in qualified public depositories, as established by state law, with full knowledge of applicable state law and at least five years' experience providing similar services to California municipalities, and in good standing with the Federal Insurance Regulatory Authority, Securities and Exchange Commission, and California Department of Securities.